iturdikulov/notes/anxiety.md

 ---
-title: Anxiety
 date: 2023-03-22
+draft: true
+sr-due: 2023-04-02
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-02
-sr-interval: 4
-sr-ease: 270
 ---

+# Anxiety

 > Anxiety is an [[emotion|emotion]] which is characterized by an
 > unpleasant state of inner turmoil and includes feelings of dread over